swt30/thesis/chapters/05-migration/05-migration.md

 ](thermal-expansivity-correction){#fig:thermal-expansivity-correction}

 This approach is problematic because the discontinuity is not reflected in the heat capacity I used, which is instead interpolated from a separate table.
-When I evaluate the adiabatic temperature gradient ${dT \over dm}$, ^[@Eq:adiabatic-temperature-gradient] I therefore obtain a very large value at the phase boundary.
+When I evaluate the adiabatic temperature gradient ${dT \over dm}$,^[See @eq:adiabatic-temperature-gradient.]
+I therefore obtain a very large value at the phase boundary.
 This makes the integrator take a step sharply in the $T$ direction.
 This continues at each integration step until the integrator encounters a region where $α$ happens to be small enough that it can step across the boundary.
 As a consequence, the shape of the adiabat at the boundary changes sharply.